Exact number of flips required to sort a burnt stack of pancakes: Introduction

-In this work, we show the same upper bound for $T(n)$ as in~\cite{HS97}, namely $ \frac{3n+3}{2} $, but for the case $ n \equiv 1 \bmod 4$.
-Together with the case $ n \equiv 3 \bmod 4$ from~\cite{HS97}, the whole case of odd $ n $ is solved.
-Using results of~\cite{Cib11}, this also restricts the case of even $n$ to two possible values.
-Our main result is obtained by an efficient algorithmic search, which explored only few states of the pancake graph.
+Our main result is obtained by an efficient algorithmic search, which explores only few states of the pancake graph.
 This kind of efficient search could find other applications in problems whose encoding is much smaller than the number of states to consider, as it is the case in reconfiguration and enumeration problems.

 This work is organized as follows.
-In Section~\ref{sec_not}, we present notations and basic results which are needed in our main result and its proof.
-In Section~\ref{sec_main}, we present our main result, a search algorithm leading to this result and a sketch of its proof.
-We close this work with some conclusions and suggestions for future work in Section~\ref{sec_conc}.
-The full proofs of the correctness of the flipping sequences are postponed to the appendix.
+First, we present notations and basic results which are needed in our main result and its proof.
+Then we present our main result, a search algorithm leading to this result and a sketch of its proof.
+We also prove that the construction of our main result does not work for even $n$.
+We close this work with some conclusions and suggestions for future work.

+We provide an additional online supplemental which includes the following: \begin{itemize} \item Three pdf files with full proofs of the correctness of the flipping sequences, \item three pdf files consisting of example instances for each of the investigated cases $ 1, 5, 9 \bmod 12$, namely $n=61,53,57$, in which each step of our constructed flipping sequences is listed, \item a source code in Python which produces optimal flipping sequences for odd $n$ and optimal (or possibly optimal up to an additive factor $1$) for even $n$ explicitly, \item a source code in Python which is able to check correctness of the flipping sequences for $ n \equiv 1 \bmod 4 $, i.e., of our main result

+(note that this correctness test can show only correctness of a given flipping sequence, and note that this correctness test works also for all other $n$, namely the case $ n \equiv 3 \bmod 4 $ which has been solved by~\cite{HS97} and the case of even $n$). \end{itemize}